JakeSteam/blog-programming/_posts/2017-04-14-android-importing-levels-from-qr-codes-camera-file.md

     - ZXing
 ---

-## The Problem

-In a [previous post](https://gamedevalgorithms.com/2017/04/06/exporting-levels-into-qr-codes-using-zxing/), it was discussed how to export levels from an Android game (in this case [Connect Quest](https://play.google.com/store/apps/details?id=uk.co.jakelee.cityflow)) so that other players could play them.
+In a [previous post](/exporting-levels-into-qr-codes-using-zxing/), it was discussed how to export levels from an Android game (in this case [Connect Quest](https://play.google.com/store/apps/details?id=uk.co.jakelee.cityflow)) so that other players could play them.
 Now that they’re exported, we need to be able to import them again!
 This post will explain how to import QR codes either directly from the camera, or embedded within an image on the file system.

 ## The Solution